 He created the Robert A. Heinlein Memorial Award for the National Space Society in 1988, (shortly after the author’s death), and has managed the award from its inception.
-He is the NSS Awards Committee chair.
+He chairs the NSS Awards Committee and the NSS Roadmap Committee.
 In 1988, Mr. Strickland was a founder of the NSS Chapters Assembly, and served as one of its officers.
-His involvement with both Austin environmental groups and CSI a national group working for better science coverage and less pseudo-science in the mass media has given him a unique perspective on such controversial issues as energy vs. environment.
+His involvement with both Austin environmental groups and CSI, a national group working for better science coverage, and less pseudo-science in the mass media has given him a unique perspective on such controversial issues as energy vs. environment.

 Since 1976, Mr. Strickland has produced articles for The Space Review, NASAWatch, L5 News, Ad Astra, Space News, The Humanist, and other local and regional publications.
 His articles focus primarily on national space policy, access to space, space infrastructure and space solar power.
 His creation of a slide show and talk in 1990, explaining and promoting space solar power to non-technical audiences, led to the publication of his first technical SPS article in 1995, and a second in 1996.